RyanCPotts/chat-with--xAI/README.md

 Yes, and to take it to it's logical conclusion, he has told me that I am going to spend eternity burning in hell because I do not "accept Jesus as my Lord and savior" (whatever the fuck that actually means).

 I repeated it back.
-"So, you really really think that when I die then I'll go somewhere and spend literally forever on fire?"
+"So, you really really think that when I die I'll go somewhere and spend literally forever on fire?"

 Dad: "Unfortunately that's the truth."